bluenote-1577/skani-test/README.md

 Make sure that your current working directory is `skani-test/notebooks`.

 All notebooks can be re-run to generate the plots.
 Certain options can be changed in each notebook, e.g. N50 thresholds in the ANI plots, wall-clock vs cpu-clock.
 All results are pre-supplied; for re-benchmarking, see below.
+For the ani-divergence-learn.ipynb and ANI_violin_supp_diff.ipynb notebooks, you will have to run `gzip -d` all files in the supp_results folder.

 ## Re-benchmarking